 TSNC fellows will treat athletes of all ages and skill levels in our specialized clinic and provide team physician coverage to multiple high schools, colleges and sports organizations which will include sideline experience in a variety of sports.
-They will also participate in research through TSNC and The Sports Neurology Foundation.
+They will also participate in research through TSNC and Athlete Brain Health Foundation.
 In addition to training in sports neurology, fellows may have the opportunity to spend time in other specialty clinics including primary care and orthopedic sports medicine neuropsychology, pain management and vestibular therapy.
 TSNC fellows will start their training each July, although flexible starting times are available.
 The standard fellowship is one year, but a second year can be added either for more specific clinical training or more time dedicated to research.
 This program is not an ACGME accredited fellowship.

 The fellowship program is directed by Dr. Jeffrey Kutcher, who founded the first sports neurology fellowship in the United States at the University of Michigan in 2012.
 In 2016 he launched The Sports Neurology Clinic, which is dedicated to protecting the brain health of athletes at all levels of play and the training of future sports neurologists.